My Verses for Your Motivation

 Begin where you are, as you are,

-And wake to your own light, dear Ānanda.
+And awaken to your own light, dear Ānanda.

 XIV.
 Primordial Purity & Boundless Liberation